 - June 9, 2021, 9:30 a.m.–2:00 p.m.
 PT / 12:30 p.m.–5:00 p.m.
 ET

 - June 11, 2021, 9:30 a.m.–2:00 p.m.
 PT / 12:30 p.m.–5:00 p.m.
 ET

 Registration: This event is now closed.
 Please join our mailing list to receive announcements of upcoming courses.

 This course introduces an approach for attending to the work of an improvement network and is intended for network leaders and individuals who support the analytic activities of networks.
 In the course, participants will use the framework to consider a network’s activity related to its working theory of improvement, collaboration among its partners, concerns about scaling, and interaction with its environmental context.
 Course activities emphasize the importance of simultaneously engaging with the work in each of these areas and the implications that doing so has for the collaboration between a network leader and an analytic partner(s).

 - Identify key approaches, techniques, and tools used by analytic partners at each of the areas of inquiry—working theory of improvement, collaboration among its partners, concerns about scaling, and interaction with its environmental context—and have an introductory understanding of how they are used.

 - Describe how and why analyzing each of the improvement network levels—environmental contexts, improvement enterprise, and working theory of improvement—is important to a well-functioning improvement effort.

 - Articulate the role of analytic partners and how it differs from the role of traditional evaluators.

 This course is designed for individual participants.
-Analytic partners may find it particularly useful to attend with the network directors with whom they work.
+Analytic partners and evaluators who are currently collaborating with network leaders may find it particularly useful to attend together.

 Contact us if you have questions about the course.